Remote coding bootcamp to continue for 2020

 Our students' experience and safety, along with that of our instructors, is our primary consideration, which is why we've decided that all of our courses will be running remotely, at the very least, for the remainder of 2020.

-Since lockdown began we’ve been running our courses remotely – a decision we took ahead of government advice, in order to ensure the safety of students and instructors alike.
+Since lockdown began we’ve been running our coding bootcamp remotely – a decision we took ahead of government advice, in order to ensure the safety of students and instructors alike.
 Through this we have very much maintained the in-person experience of our on-site format, with live and interactive full cohort lectures, all day face-to-face support from instructors and teaching assistants, and a collaborative learning environment.
 We’ve worked really hard to successfully transfer all of the core aspects of our courses to an online setting, including further investment into our programmes by providing even more support from instructors and TAs.
 We wrote an article about the transition for our Coding Fellowship Bootcamp that you can read here and have been blown away by how well the system has worked.
 Most importantly, we’ve received really positive feedback from students about their online learning experience with us.

 As everything has been so uncertain, with no one knowing how things would evolve, we have been working under the assumption that we would head back on-site as soon as it was safe to do so.
 Although that is still the plan, we wanted to offer students, potential students and instructors some clarity about what the next months will look like.